Beginner

 4 min

-• Transaction fees: SOL is used to pay transaction fees on the Solana network.
+• Transaction Fees: SOL is used to pay for executing transactions on the Solana network.

 Wrapped Solana (wSOL): Understanding the Concept